NCBI-Hackathons/Females-Are-Insisting-on-Reproducibility/README.md

 ## Goals
 ### Target:
+  1. Pulling data from CRFs and PDFs as a structured data format
+  2. Use the Sturtured data to peform Keyword Extraction using Natural Language Processing (NLP)
-  1. Extract schema from the data sets
+  2. Extract schema from the data sets in CSV files
-  2. Capture inventories of the files in the directories
+  3. Capture inventories of the files in the directories
     * Bagit and Pandas as tools
     * How many variables and missing values are in each file
 ### Stretch:
-  1. Pulling data from CRFs and PDFs as a structured data format
-  2. Associate the variables with the descriptions
+  1. Associate the variables with the descriptions
-  3. Validate the variables against the data dictionary and report the record that does not find a match
+  2. Validate the variables against the data dictionary and report the record that does not find a match

 ## Workflow